All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 SURMOUNT-2[2]: Insights from the Diabetic Population

 SURMOUNT-2 enrolled adults who already had type 2 diabetes alongside obesity.
 While this is a step beyond pre-diabetes, the results are instructive.
 Tirzepatide reduced HbA1c by up to 2.1 percentage points and produced body weight reductions of 12.8% to 14.7% at the 10 and 15 mg doses .
-These results demonstrate that even after the transition to diabetes, tirzepatide produces deep glycemic correction.
-For patients still in the pre-diabetes window, the effect is expected to be even stronger because beta-cell function has not yet deteriorated as far.
+These results demonstrate that even after the transition to diabetes, tirzepatide[2] produces deep glycemic correction.
+For patients still in the pre-diabetes window, the effect is expected to be even stronger because beta-cell function hasn't yet deteriorated as far.

 Body Composition and Metabolic Architecture

 A detailed body composition analysis from the SURMOUNT program used both DEXA scanning and MRI to characterize where weight was lost.
-Tirzepatide produced a 33% reduction in visceral adipose tissue, a 24% reduction in subcutaneous abdominal fat, and a 42% relative reduction in liver fat content in participants who had elevated liver fat at baseline .
+Tirzepatide produced a 33% reduction in visceral adipose tissue, a 24% reduction in subcutaneous abdominal fat, and a 42% relative reduction in liver fat content in participants who had improved liver fat at baseline .

 This distribution of fat loss is metabolically optimal.
 Visceral fat and liver fat are the two fat compartments most directly linked to insulin resistance and the progression from pre-diabetes to diabetes.
 Clearing them produces disproportionate improvements in metabolic function relative to total weight lost.